 Access to cloud-based collaborative tools (Slack and Trello) has made coordination easy and efficient.
 The efficiency of (virtual) meetings on Zoom or Skype is higher amongst remote workers.
 Everyone is extra sensitive to everyone's varying time zones and do not waste each other's time.

-With a clear understanding of goals along with consistent feedbacks, remote work is exactly like working in a traditional office, just better.
+With a clear understanding of goals along with consistent feedback, remote work is exactly like working in a traditional office, just better.

 Remote workers are proven to be more productive and efficient compared to office workers.
 But still, there are employees and employers who are afraid to embrace remote work because of it’s added complications.
 But is that really what’s best for you or your organization?